Module Catalogue 2025/26

 Assessment Rationale And Relationship

-The essay will enable the students to further develop their interests in a field of science, while gaining additional insights on the application of their studies in our society and economy.
-Due to completion in the second half of the semester.
+The technical report will enable the students to further develop their understanding of experimental physics methods in modern industrial environments, while gaining additional insights on the application of their studies in our society and economy.
+Due for completion in the second half of the semester.

 Timetable